~ featured author ~

 No doubt about it, writing novels is a dream job.
 But it's not all fun and games.
 When it's time for a break or change of scenery, many novelists retreat to a special garden spot in the backyard, front porch, courtyard or garden shed.
 We welcome you into the outdoor spaces that offer us respite and inspiration.
 So grab a mug of coffee or a cup of tea and come sit with us a spell. . .

-[Authors are presented in alphabetical order, so be sure to scroll through all of the more than 50 gardens, or use the sidebar links to navigate to your favorite authors.
+[Authors are presented in alphabetical order, so be sure to scroll through all of the more than seventy gardens, or use the sidebar links to navigate to your favorite authors.
 Each week, one author's garden spaces and latest book are featured at the top of the blog.]

 carolyne aarsen